 Conclusions:

 Taken together, the data presented here support a mechanistic model whereby SWIPP1019R causes a loss of WASH complex function, resulting in endo-lysosomal disruption and accumulation of neurodegenerative markers, such as upregulation of unfolded protein response modulators and lysosomal enzymes, as well as build-up of lipofuscin and cleaved caspase-3 over time.
-To our knowledge, this study provides the first mechanistic evidence of WASH complex impairment having direct and indirect effects that lead to cognitive deficits and progressive motor impairments (Fig 7).
+To our knowledge, this study provides the first mechanistic evidence of WASH complex impairment having direct and indirect organellar effects that lead to cognitive deficits and progressive motor impairments (Fig 7).

-Using in vivo proximity-based proteomics in wild-type mouse brain, we identify that the WASH complex interacts with the CCC (and ) and Retriever () cargo selective complexes15,17.
-Interestingly, we did not find significant enrichment of the Retromer sorting complex, a well-known WASH interactor, suggesting that it may play a role in neuronal WASH-mediated cargo sorting (Fig 1).
-These data are supported by our tandem-mass-tag (TMT) and network analyses of SWIPP1019R mutant brain, which clustered the WASH, CCC, and Retriever complexes together in M19, but not the Retromer complex (Fig 2).
-TMT analyses also revealed that disruption of these WASH-CCC-Retriever interactions may have multiple downstream effects on the endosomal machinery, since endosomal modules displayed significant changes in SWIPP1019R brain (including M19, Fig 2 and M14, Extended Data Fig 4b), with corresponding decreases in abundance of endosomal proteins including Retromer subunits (, )81,82, associated sorting nexins (, )14,83, known WASH interactors (, )52,84,85, and cargos (, ) (Extended Data Fig 3, 4b)5,86.
+Using in vivo proximity-based proteomics in wild-type mouse brain, we identify that the WASH complex interacts with the CCC (COMMD9 and CCDC93) and Retriever (VPS35L) cargo selective complexes15,17.
+Interestingly, we did not find significant enrichment of the Retromer sorting complex, a well-known WASH interactor, suggesting that it may play a minor role in neuronal WASH-mediated cargo sorting (Fig 1).
+These data are supported by our tandem-mass-tag (TMT) and covariation network analyses of SWIPP1019R mutant brain, which clustered the WASH, CCC, and Retriever complexes together in M19, but not the Retromer complex (Fig 2).
+TMT analyses also revealed that disruption of these WASH-CCC-Retriever interactions may have multiple downstream effects on the endosomal machinery, since endosomal modules displayed significant changes in SWIPP1019R brain (including M19, Fig 2 and M14, Extended Data Fig 4b), with corresponding decreases in the abundance of endosomal proteins including Retromer subunits (VPS29, VPS35; M14)81,82, associated sorting nexins (SNX17, not clustered—NC; SNX27, M136)14,83, known WASH interactors (RAB21, M136; FKBP15, NC)52,84,85, and cargos (LRP1, M85; ITGA3, M136) (Extended Data Fig 3, 4b)5,86.
 While previous studies have indicated that Retromer and CCC influence endosomal localization of WASH11,15,84, our findings of altered endosomal networks containing decreased Retromer, Retriever, and CCC protein levels in SWIPP1019R mutant brain point to a possible feedback mechanism wherein WASH impacts the protein abundance and/or stability of these interactors (Fig 2, Extended Data Figs 3, 4b).
 Future studies defining the hierarchical interplay between WASH, Retromer, Retriever, and CCC in neurons could provide clarity on how these mechanisms are organized.

-In addition to highlighting an intricate endosomal sorting network, our proteomics also identified protein networks with increased abundance in SWIPP1019R mutant brain (M2, Fig 2f-g; Extended Data Fig ).
+In addition to highlighting the neuronal roles of WASH in CCC- and Retriever-mediated endosomal sorting, our proteomics also identified protein networks with increased abundance in SWIPP1019R mutant brain (M2, Fig 2f-g; Extended Data Fig 4c-d,g).
 The proteins in these modules fell into two interesting categories: lysosomal enzymes and proteins involved in the endoplasmic reticulum (ER) stress response.
-Of note, some of the lysosomal enzymes with elevated levels in MUT brain (GRN, M2; HEXB, M6; and G; Extended Data Fig 3, 4c) are implicated in lysosomal storage disorders, where they generally have decreased, rather than increased, function or expression57,87,88.
+Of note, some of the lysosomal enzymes with elevated levels in MUT brain (GRN, M2; HEXB, M6; and GNS, M213; Extended Data Fig 3, 4c) are also implicated in lysosomal storage disorders, where they generally have decreased, rather than increased, function or expression57,87,88.
 We speculate that loss of WASH function in our mutant mouse model may lead to increased accumulation of cargo and associated machinery at early endosomes (as seen in Fig 3, enlarged EEA1+ puncta), eventually overburdening the vesicles and triggering transition to late endosomes for subsequent fusion with degradative lysosomes (Fig 7).
-This would effectively increase delivery of endosomal substrates to the lysosome compared to baseline, resulting in enlargelysosomal structuresdemand for degradative enzymes.
-For example, since mutant neurons display larger lysosomal structures (Fig 3,4), they may require higher quantities of progranulin (, Extended Data Fig 3) for sufficient lysosomal acidification89.
+This would effectively increase delivery of endosomal substrates to the lysosome compared to baseline, resulting in enlarged, overloaded lysosomal structures, and elevated demand for degradative enzymes.
+For example, since mutant neurons display larger lysosomal structures (Fig 3,4), they may require higher quantities of progranulin (GRN, Extended Data Fig 3) for sufficient lysosomal acidification89.